- The (unsung and underappreciated) virtues of a regional rural practice purchase

 - Less stress as a result of their cheaper lifestyle

 As you can see, walking the path less travelled and buying in regional Australia has many advantages.
-It is well worth exploring your options, as you may well find that there are plenty of underappreciated, undervalued practice opportunities and lifestyles to be found, if you can look a little further afield.
+It is well worth exploring your dental practice options, as you may find that there are plenty of underappreciated, undervalued practice opportunities and lifestyles to be found, if you can look a little further afield.